 Later today, drive to the stunning Isle of Skye, your base for the next two nights.

 Today is devoted to the Isle of Skye, renowned for its wildlife, history, geology, and incredible scenery.
 The north Highlands delivers scenery on a grand scale and today you see examples of this as you enjoy some of Skye’s most startling geological features including the extraordinary Quiraing, the famous Kilt Rock and the spectacular Old Man of Storr.
 During the day you will explore Portree, the Island’s main town.
 This lovely, pastel cottage-lined harbour has a thriving culture and a bustling port.

 No visit to the Isle of Skye would be complete without a visit to a whisky distillery.
 Talisker Malt Whisky Distillery is the only distillery on the Isle where you can still see single malt whiskey being produced.
 Enjoy a complimentary dram after your tour to learn about the history of Scotland’s most famous export and how it is produced.

 Visit historic Fort William and enjoy the splendid isolation of the pass of Glen Coe, where the Campbells tragically massacred the MacDonalds.
-You will then travel the back roads through the wooded Glen Orchy before arriving in Oban, your base for the next two nights.
+You will then continue along the back roads of this region before catching the ferry to the Isle of Mull, the second largest island of the Inner Hebrides and your base for the next two nights.

 After lunch you will continue your tour with a short ferry ride to the mystic Island of Iona, a tiny island widely recognised as a spiritual haven attracting many pilgrims and tourists each year.
 Iona is steeped in history and is renowned for its natural beauty and serenity.
 It is here, that you visit Iona Abbey and Nunnery, one of Scotland’s most sacred and historical sites.